galudino/Swift_Language-Interop/README.md

   invocation of Objective-C++ code from within Swift.

 Each `main.swift` does the following:
 - Creates and initializes a `StackInt` s of size 1
 - Push elements [10, 9, 8, ...
 1] to s
 - While the stack isn't empty, peek/print the stack top, then pop s.

-## Main points:
+## Main points

 ### The bridging header file